SK11GS/Builders-Glitch/README.md

 [Original Requirement for ClearView System](original%20requirements.md)

 # Mapping Business Requirements to System Interactions
 To refine the original requirements, we developed an actor-system interaction mapping model to streamline the user journeys to improve clarity and usability.
-We organized them around core system functionalities for candidates, hiring managers, and ClearView administrators.
+We organized them around core system functionalities for **_Candidates, Hiring Managers, and ClearView Administrators_<sup>*</sup>**.

 We focused on thorough analysis to identify the core objectives and critical problems, such as reducing hiring bias and improving candidate-job matching and essential features like AI-driven resume analysis, anonymization, and data aggregation, ensuring that these functionalities are addressed.